 DEFINITION: Chronologies use TIME as a framework to connect elements of information.

 For example, a timeline is a graphical framework that can illustrate important time-based information.

 Chronologies are useful in contexts where time is the most important variable.
-For example chemical reactions, laboratory techniques, or clinical interventions may critically depend on time (Bonner, 2013).
-A chronological framework is therefore appropriate to describe the steps necessary to achieve a desired outcome.
+For example, chemical reactions, laboratory techniques, or clinical interventions may critically depend on time (Bonner, 2013).
+A chronological framework is therefore appropriate to describe the steps necessary for a desired outcome.
 Time may also be important in situations such as court proceedings, where a chronological framework may help establish causality (Brooks, 2016).
 Therefore, chronological frameworks are appropriate in contexts where time is critical for linking factual information together.

 Therefore, although chronologies can be useful in specific contexts, chronological frameworks are typically NOT the most effective frameworks to use in most scientific communication.

 Make a positive determination that time is the most important variable for an argument before selecting a chronological framework.